-I have gone through all of the above, and I can say the experience and emotional pain are like no other.
+I have experienced everything mentioned above, and I can assure you that the emotional pain and the overall experience are unlike any other.

 All you want to do is sleep and hope to wake up to realize it was just a nightmare.

 The first few days are the worst.
-However, as time goes on, the pain gets a little less.
+However, the pain gradually decreases as time passes.

 I am so grateful to my faith in God and HIS/HER spirit messengers for helping me face each day a bit better.